jpreecedev/developerhandbook/src/pages/how-to-create-a-production-ready-webpack-config/index.md

 ## Cache busting bundled files

-To make our website as performant as possible in production, you should be aggressively caching your bundled files.
+To make your website as performant as possible in production, you should be aggressively caching your bundled files.
 The problem with aggressive caching is how to invalidate the cached file and tell the users browser to use the new version?

 Webpack gives us a very simple solution to this problem.
 Webpack can automatically append a hashed value to our bundle file name, so rather that creating a file every time called `main.js`, we can output a file called `main.xxx1.js` whereby `xxx1` changes for every build.